2022 Wellington protest

-The protestors were a mixed group, but the majority protested the COVID-19 mask and vaccine mandates in New Zealand, while some identified with far-right politics such as Trumpism, white nationalism, and Christian fundamentalism.
-The protest methods ranged from peaceful to increasingly violent.
-There were videos of protestors skirmishing with and attacking police, and also several instances of some of them harassing and physically assaulting schoolchildren (mostly from Wellington Girls' College) for wearing masks.
+The protesters were a mixed group, but the majority protested the COVID-19 mask and vaccine mandates in New Zealand, while some identified with far-right politics such as Trumpism, white nationalism, and Christian fundamentalism.
+Māori sovereignty ideology was also present, although local and national Māori leaders denounced the occupation.
+The protest originally began with a small group from the South Island, and the resulting mixture of motivations led to mixed messaging and eventual internal division.
+Their protest methods ranged from peaceful to increasingly violent.
+There were videos of protesters skirmishing with and attacking police, and a report of protesters harassing and egging a teenage girl for wearing a mask.
 Some protesters hung nooses from trees and made threats to lynch politicians, such as Jacinda Ardern, Grant Robertson and pregnant MP Steph Lewis.
-Far-right groups involved in the protests included the fundamentalist Destiny Church led by Brian Tamaki, the ultraconservative anti-immigration New Conservative Party, neo-Nazi organisation Action Zealandia, and the anti-vaccine groups "Voices for Freedom", among others.
-Other protestors erected a makeshift shower facility beside the Cenotaph.
-On 21 February, protestors threw their own faeces at police.
-Antisemitism was reported to be "rife" within the protests, with the Parliamentary grounds vandalised with swastikas, protestors misappropriating yellow stars, and messages targeting Jews written on car windows.
-There were also several reports of sexual assault from within the protest grounds.
+Antisemitism was reported to be "rife" within the protests.

-Despite the disruption to Wellingtonians, the police initially took a 'light-handed' approach to protestors.
+Despite the disruption to Wellingtonians, the police initially took a 'light-handed' approach to protesters.
 Otago University law professor Andrew Geddis suggested the police did not want to escalate the situation.
-As health and safety issues became an issue, police began to take action.
-Towards the end, some protestors turned violent and injured 40 police officers, putting eight of them in hospital.
-However, they failed to secure the removal of vaccine mandates or achieve any other demands.
-Eventually police forcibly removed the protestors, which left the parliamentary grounds covered in rubbish, including destroyed tents, hay, and human excrement.
+On 2 March, police began to take action, forcibly removing the protesters, which left the parliamentary grounds covered in rubbish, including destroyed tents, hay, and human excrement.
+Towards the end, some protesters turned violent and injured 40 police officers, putting eight of them in hospital.
 Arson was committed while protesters were being evicted, causing damage estimated in the millions.

-The protests came during the most widespread outbreak of COVID-19 in New Zealand since the pandemic began, with up to 23,180 daily recorded community cases of the Omicron variant by the end of the three week protest.
+Towards the end of the occupation some protest groups began infighting.
+In December 2023, the Independent Police Conduct Authority (IPCA) released a report outlining six cases of excessive force used by police during the occupation, following 1900 complaints.